battleaxedotco/tool-docs/docs/rubberhose2/style.md

 <Screenshot
     url="/rubberhose2/icon/StyleCopyPaste.svg"
     alt="Copy/paste style"
+    width="140px"
     toolbar />

 ## Copy/paste style
 Customized styles may be saved and added to the library (see below), but the quickest way to get a style on another hose is to copy.
-Select a layer (hose or controller) and press Style Copy.
-Select a layer from the desired hose group and press Style Paste to overwrite the current style.
+Select a layer (hose or controller) and press **Style Copy**.
+Select a layer from the desired hose group and press **Style Paste** to overwrite the current style.
 Holding the Shift key will paste the new style to the existing without overwriting.

 <Screenshot
     url="/rubberhose2/icon/AltCopy.svg"
     alt="Create style"
+    width="90px"
     toolbar />

 ## Saving styles